-Observational Data and/or Lesson Plans show evidence teachers are using academic and behavior data to make instructional decisions.
+(Y/N) Observations and/or Lesson Plans provide evidence to show teachers are using academic and behavior data to make instructional decisions.

 Planning Partially Implemented Implemented Exemplary

 Decisions about the school curriculum, instructional programs, academic and behavioral supports and school improvement initiatives are rarely systematically based on data.
 Some teachers and programs consistently use valid and reliable data systematically to inform decisions about curriculum, instructional programs, academic and behavioral supports, and school improvement initiatives.
 The data used are valid and reliable.
 A schoolwide formalized and systematic process is in place to monitor and reinforce the continuous improvement of individual learners, subgroups of learners, initiatives, and programs within the school.
 It is implemented by some but not all staff.
 The data used are valid and reliable.
-The schoolwide process for data-based decision making is implemented and evident for all children/students and subgroups of children/students, in all classrooms , and is used in decisions about school initiatives or programs, as well.
+The schoolwide process for data-based decision making is implemented and evident for all children/students and subgroups of children/students, in all classrooms, and is used in decisions about school initiatives or programs, as well.

-SY2021-2022 Fall - - - -
+SY2022-2023 Fall

-SY2021-2022 Spring - - - -
+SY2022-2023 Spring

-SY2022-2023 Fall - - - -
+SY2023-2024 Fall

-SY2022-2023 Spring - - - -
+SY2023-2024 Spring

-SY2023-2024 Fall - - - -
+SY2024-2025 Fall

-SY2023-2024 Spring - - - -
+SY2024-2025 Spring